signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name ="DTMFHandling"></a>
 ## DTMF Handling

 DTMF event handling can be enabled/disabled on per session basis, and is enabled by default (see comments in the above session config file example).
 When enabled, DTMF events are interpreted by the Pktlib DSGetOrderedPackets() API according to the format specified in RFC 4733.
 Applications can look at the "packet info" returned for each packet and determine if a DTMF event packet is available, and if so call the DSGetDTMFInfo() API to learn the event ID, duration, and volume.
-C/C++ source code files included with the demo include DTMF handling examples.
+C/C++ source codes included with the demo include DTMF handling examples.

 If DTMF handling is enabled with the SigSRF background process, then DTMF events are fully automated and the user program does not need to call APIs or make any other intervention.